Ask me anything about my books, writing, life as an author and more…

 Do you have a question you’re burning to have answered?

-Send your questions via “Contact me” or in the comments below and I’ll do my best to answer them here on this page.
+Send your questions via “Contact me” or write them in the comments below and I’ll do my best to answer them here on this page.

 From Ben, Charles, Josie, Lara, Loic and Shiya (who have just read Off The Track): Have you ever walked the Bibbulmun Track?
 Why did you write about it?